WingEternal/Fast-Planner-Noetic/README.md

-# Quick start with ubuntu 20.04
+## 1. Quick start with Ubuntu 20.04

-if Ubuntu 20.04,you should install nlopt with the source code
+If Ubuntu 20.04 with ROS Noetic, you should install nlopt with the source code
 ```
 git clone https://github.com/stevengj/nlopt.git
 cd nlopt